Lectures on the Spin and Loop $O(n)$ Models: The Spin model

-In this section we consider the question of proving a \emph{polynomial lower bound} on the decay of correlations in the two-dimensional spin $O(2)$ model.
-As described in Section~\ref{sec:spin_O_n_results_and_conjectures}, this was achieved for the XY model at sufficiently low temperatures in the celebrated work of Fr\"ohlich and Spencer on the Berezinskii-Kosterlitz-Thouless transition \cite{FroSpe81}.
-The result is too difficult to present within the scope of our notes and instead we start by giving a heuristic reason for the existence of the transition.
-The heuristic suggests that a polynomial lower bound on correlations will \emph{always} hold in the spin $O(2)$ model with a potential $U$ of bounded support (as explained below).
+In this section we consider the question of proving a \emph{power-law lower bound} on the decay of correlations in the two-dimensional spin $O(2)$ model.
+As described in Section~\ref{sec:spin_O_n_results_and_conjectures}, this was achieved for the XY model at sufficiently low temperatures in the celebrated work of Fr\"ohlich and Spencer on the Berezinskii--Kosterlitz--Thouless transition \cite{FroSpe81}.
+The proof is too difficult to present within the scope of our notes (see~\cite{kharash2017fr} for a recent presentation) and instead we start by giving a heuristic reason for the existence of the transition.
+The heuristic suggests that a power-law lower bound on correlations will \emph{always} hold in the spin $O(2)$ model with a potential $U$ of bounded support (as explained below).
 We then proceed by presenting a theorem of Aizenman \cite{Aiz94}, following earlier predictions by Patrascioiu and Seiler \cite{PatSei92}, who made rigorous a version of the last statement.